-- In August 2016, the Hon'ble Delhi High Court (HC) passed an order restraining the Company from i) operation in MENA (Middle East and North Africa) region, on a plea brought by the UAE-based company Gulf DTH FZ LLC, about copyright infringement by Dish TV in the region.
+- i) In August 2016, the Hon'ble Delhi High Court (HC) passed an order restraining the Company from operation in MENA (Middle East and North Africa) region, on a plea brought by the UAE-based company Gulf DTH FZ LLC, about copyright infringement by Dish TV in the region.
 An application for interim stay filed by Gulf DTH FZ LLC has been allowed by the Single Judge Bench of High Court vide its order dated 30 August 2016 which was further confirmed by Division Bench of Hon'ble High Court.
 However the Company has filed separate appeals and same are pending for disposal.
-Based on management's assessment and independent expert's advice, the Company believes no claim will devolve upon the Company and no provision has been recognised. - The Dish Infra Services Private Limited, one of the subsidiary company has a process whereby ii) periodically all long term contracts (including derivative contracts) are assessed for material foreseeable losses.
-At the year end, the company has reviewed and ensured that adequate provision as required under the law/Ind AS for the material foreseeable losses on such long term contract (including derivative contracts) has been made in the books of accounts.

-- iii) During the financial ended 31 March 2018, the Directorate of Revenue Intelligence (DRI), Bangalore, under section 108 of the Customs Act, 1962, had inquired about the classification of viewing cards for applicability of customs duty.
-The Company had, suo-moto, paid ₹ 600 lacs under protest.
-Further, during the previous financial year, the Company has received a demand notice for ₹ 11,846 lacs.
-The Company has paid an additional amount of ₹ 1,000 lacs under protest and contested against this notice.
+Based on management's assessment and independent expert's advice, the Company believes no claim will devolve upon the Company and no provision has been recognised. - ii) The Dish Infra Services Private Limited, one of the subsidiary company has a process whereby periodically all long term contracts (including derivative contracts) are assessed for material foreseeable losses.
+At the year end, the company has reviewed and ensured that adequate provision as required under the law/Ind AS for the material foreseeable losses on such long term contract (including derivative contracts) has been made in the books of accounts. - iii) During the financial ended 31 March 2018, the Directorate of Revenue Intelligence (DRI), Bangalore, under section 108 of the Customs Act, 1962, had inquired about the classification of viewing cards for applicability of customs duty.
+The Parent Company had, suo-moto, paid Rs.
+600 lacs under protest.
+During the financial year 2019-20, the Company had received a demand notice for Rs.11,846 lacs.
+The Parent Company had paid an additional amount of Rs.
+1,000 lacs under protest and contested against this notice.
 Further, ADG (Adj.)
 DRI Delhi has confirmed the demand vide order dated 27 April 2020 and 28 April 2020 and imposed applicable interest and penalty of an equivalent amount.
-The Company has preferred appeals before CESTAT, Delhi along with the predeposit of ₹ 324 lacs, against the said orders.
-The Company is confident that the demand will not be sustained therefore, no provision has been made in these financial statements and the amount demanded has been shown as a contingent liability. - iv) During the previous year, the wholly-owned subsidiary company, Dish Infra Services Private Limited has received a Show Cause Notice for ₹ 42,686 lacs from the office of the Directorate of Revenue Intelligence (DRI), Bangalore, under section 108 of the Customs Act, 1962.
+The Parent Company had preferred appeals before CESTAT, Delhi in August 2020 along with the predeposit of Rs.
+324 lacs, against the said orders.
+Further in October 2021, CESTAT, Delhi has set aside the ADG (Adj.)
+DRI Delhi order dated 27th April 2020 and allowed the appeal.
+However, DRI has filed a civil appeal against the CESTAT, Delhi order before the Hon'ble Supreme Court of India and the matter is pending before the Hon'ble court.
+Further, appeal against the ADG (Adj.)
+DRI Delhi order dated 28th April 2020 is still pending before the CESTAT, Delhi.
+The Parent Company is confident that the demand will not be sustained therefore, no provision has been made in these financial statements and the amount demanded has been shown as a contingent liability.

+CONSOLIDATED SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES AND OTHER EXPLANATORY INFORMATION iv) During the financial year 2019-20, the wholly-owned subsidiary company, Dish Infra Services Private Limited has received a Show Cause Notice for Rs.
+42,686 lacs from the office of the Directorate of Revenue Intelligence (DRI), Bangalore, under section 108 of the Customs Act, 1962.
 The subsidiary Company has preferred a writ petition for challenging the validity of the show cause notice before the Hon'ble High Court of Delhi.
 The writ petition has maintained by the Hon'ble High Court and issued a notice to the DRI Bangalore.
 The subsidiary Company is confident that the proposed demand will not be sustained and therefore, no provision has been made in these financial statements and the amount demanded has been shown as a contingent liability.